 2. Map Value Streams

-Once the value has been identified, the goal is to use it as a reference point and map all the relevant steps and activities involved in creating value for the customer.
+The second core principle of lean manufacturing is to map your value streams.
+That is to say, once the value has been identified, the goal is to use it as a reference point and map all the relevant steps and activities involved in creating value for the customer.
 Furthermore, this helps to identify waste and improvements.
-By identifying and eliminating waste in each step or activity, you have a better chance of giving customers exactly what they want.
+As a result, you have a better chance of giving customers exactly what they want.
 Consequently, this will lead to the reduction of production costs.

 3. Create Flow